 The more modern term mammal is from its scientific name Mammalia.
 This word was coined by a scientist named Carl Linnaeus, which you may have heard at school when you were younger.

 This term was coined in 1758 and was derived from the Latin word “mamma,” which means “teat.”
 Teat refers to the nipple of the mammary glands found in mammals.
 This is where the babies or the young ones get their milk by means of sucking.

 Mammals and Their Characteristics

 One of the most specific characteristics every mammal has is the mammary glands.
 However, there are still other characteristics that set them apart and group them into the class Mammalia.

 In terms of physical appearance, One example is hair.
 Hair is a standard feature found in many mammals.
 Their hair can grow during different occasions and times during their lifetime.
 These hairs can be very different depending on the animal.
 In other words, they can take various forms.
 Here are some of them.

 - Defensive quills

 The hair found in a mammal’s body is not only for display, but they serve as something more substantial.
 Fur and hair are known to keep these animals warm, and they act as the primary insulation part of the animal’s body.

-Camouflage is the art of blending with the surroundings through the animal’s appearances.
-Mammals like zebras and giraffes utilize these features to both keep themselves safe, belong and for their survival.
+Camouflage is the art of blending with the surroundings through the animal’s appearance.
+Mammals like zebras and giraffes utilize these features to keep themselves safe, and belong and for their survival.
 The fur on mammals can also be vital in their mating processes.
 In this case, their fur becomes essential for their collective survival as species.

 The hair growing in mammals can also function as sensory feedback.
 Whiskers, for example, work as sensory feedback to some animals.
 A specialized coat termed vibrissae works as a sensory organ, usually for nocturnal ones.